 - Extra fat or protein (this for me can mean a tablespoon of plain soy yoghurt, tahini, hemp protein or sometimes a combo.
 Peanut, cashew and almond butters all work great too.)

 There are so many amazing smoothie combinations, but it’s all about experimenting and finding your favourite.
-This recipe for the Easiest Breakfast Smoothie by Deliciously Ella is a great one to begin with.
+Here’s my own go-to breakfast smoothie I use nearly every day.